Daniell (crater)

 Daniell is a lunar impact crater located in the southern half of the Lacus Somniorum.
 To the south-southeast is the much larger crater Posidonius.
-The Rimae Daniell rille system are to the west of Daniell crater.
+The Rimae Daniell rille system is to the west of Daniell crater, and consists of a set of graben oriented along a NNW-SSE direction.
+This feature can be resolved with a 150 mm telescope.

-The rim of Daniell is oval in form, with the long axis oriented north-northwest to south-southeast.
+The Daniell formation dates to the Copernican period on the lunar geologic timescale.
+The rim is oval in form, with the long axis oriented north-northwest to south-southeast.
 Most of the wall is well-formed and relatively free of wear, although it appears slumped at the southern end.
 The interior lacks a central peak.

 The floor surface has a lower albedo than the surroundings and is fractured.
 Lunar geologist Chuck Wood speculated that the fractured floor may have been uplifted by the massive slumps on northwest and southeast rims.
+The mineralogical composition of the floor consists of pyroxenes with pyroclastic deposits on the low albedo areas.

-The crater was named in 1935 by the IAU after British physicist, chemist, meteorologist John F. Daniell.
+The crater is named after British physicist, chemist, and meteorologist John F. Daniell (1790-1845).
+His name was included in the lunar nomenclature of William R. Birt and John Lee during the 19th century.
+Its designation was formally adopted by the International Astronomical Union in 1935.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Daniell.